rolinmb/web-audio-fx/README.md

 VST-Plugin like application using typescript and the Web Audio API; the user can select a local .mp3 file to preview with FX and then download the edited version.

-How to build (compile .ts to .js then bundle with webpack): tsc && npm run prod
+How to build (compile from src/app.ts to dist/app.js then bundle dist/app.js into public/dist.bundle.js + public/dist.bundle.js.map):

-TODO: troubleshoot output .wav file being unrecognizable/unreadable (may have to result to external npm libraries and building via webpack; may also migrate this project in general to another repo and move forward without typescript...)
+- tsc && npm run prod

+TODO:
+- actually implement rendering effected audio stream to new .mp3 file for user to download (need to learn more about the WebAudio API and how to encode .mp3; likely need to use byte arrays and potentially other npm packages)